Skip to content

 Suffering (AF3) accompanied by consciousness of a specific past action: the recognition that one once made a choice toward obscuration.

-Scholium: When did you last feel the sting of a past choice?
-Not the abstract “I could have done better,” but a specific moment surfacing unbidden: those words you should not have said, that decision you should not have made, that time you saw lucidity’s direction clearly and chose obscuration instead.
-The sting in that moment is remorse.
-It differs from shame (AF11) in its temporality: shame is seeing that one is in obscuration; remorse is looking back on one’s past obscuration.
-Spinoza’s poenitentia is “sadness accompanied by the idea of a past action.”
-In The Tao of Lucidity, remorse proves that your existential tendency still points toward lucidity, for otherwise you would feel no pain at past obscuration.
-But remorse also harbors a danger: if it does not transform into new action toward lucidity, it becomes rumination, a form of attachment (AF14) fixated on the past.
-Lucid remorse has directionality: it moves from “I did wrong” to “I now choose lucidity,” and then lets go.
-Remorse is possible precisely because carbon-based memory warps, forgets, and is colored by emotion; these “defects” are evidence that memory is inseparable from experience (E-Mem).
-Nostalgia, regret, longing: these temporal affects are products unique to carbon-based existence (E-Mem.1).
+Remorse is the sting of a specific past obscuration: words you should not have said, a decision you should not have made, a moment when lucidity was visible and you turned away.
+It differs from shame (AF11) by temporality: shame sees present obscuration; remorse looks back.
+Spinoza’s poenitentia is sadness with the idea of a past action.
+In The Tao of Lucidity, remorse proves that existential tendency still points toward lucidity, but it becomes rumination if it does not transform into new action.
+Lucid remorse moves from “I did wrong” to “I now choose lucidity,” then releases the past.
+Its possibility depends on carbon-based memory, which warps, forgets, and is colored by emotion; those “defects” reveal that memory is inseparable from experience (E-Mem, E-Mem.1).

 Desire (AF4) for the same action, arising from seeing another’s behavior.